onfido/onfido-ios-sdk/README.md

 ## Going live

-Once you are happy with your integration and are ready to go live, please contact [client-support@onfido.com](mailto:client-support@onfido.com) to obtain live versions of the API token and the mobile token.
+Once you are happy with your integration and are ready to go live, please contact [Client Support](mailto:client-support@onfido.com) to obtain live versions of the API token and the mobile token.
 You will have to replace the sandbox tokens in your code with the live tokens.

 A few things to check before you go live: